ktravers/ktravers.github.io/_posts/2020-03-14-building-git.md

   - If the length is variable, then we have to make some smart guesses as a compromise
   - Probably inescapable problem
   - Maybe we'll refactor once we get to delta compression?
 - This chapter punted on "delta compression".
 How tough is that going to be to implement?
+Answer: see Chapter 30.

 ### Discussion notes